Google Play Games brings Android games to PC

 Sadly you can only access it right now in South Korea, Taiwan and Hong Kong.
 It's not clear when U.S. or U.K. readers will be able to try it out.
 Also unfortunate is that you can only access a handful of pre-chosen games through the app right now, rather than browse through the full Play Store catalog.
 No doubt this will change in the coming months as Google continues to develop the app and send it live in more places.

 If you're using Windows 11 or Windows 10 and want to try out Google Play Games, you'll have to make sure your specs are up to snuff.
-Google's system requirements are pretty lenient, but if you do happen to need a new GPU for dedicated PC games, check out our restock guides for the Nvidia GeForce RTX 3070 and even more powerful GPUs.
+Fortunately Google's system requirements are pretty lenient, including Nvidia and AMD cards from the past several years and even Intel's Iris XE integrated graphics.